eclab/grains/dave/README.md

 Dave is a MIDI router and utility which can do many things.
 Dave is meant to run on the AE Modular GRAINS, but it could be adapted to any Arduino.

-Dave runs in a variety of modes.
-Many of these modes are meant to receive MIDI over USB.
+Dave can receive MIDI locally in your synth or over USB.
 The GRAINS USB port cannot present itself as a MIDI Device, so Dave works with a Java program, also called Dave, which receives MIDI from your DAW or controller and sends it over the USB port to the GRAINS.
 The source code for this program is located in the "java" subdirectory, and binaries for MacOS, Windows, and Linux can be found in "java/install".

 DAVE has a lot of configuration options.
 However it also has six basic MODES, and you can just choose a mode and most of the configurations will be automatically set for you to make things simple.
+Several of these modes are desiged to work with the WonkyStuff MB/1; others are designed to replace it in a limited fashion; and others work without it at all.

 Let's start with the basics: